 What is informed consent?

-A patient’s consent to receive certain medical treatment or surgery is considered “informed” when the patient has been given by the doctor a full description of the procedure he/she is about to receive, an explanation of the risks and benefits to undergoing that procedure, and an explanation of possible alternative treatments, if any are available.
+A patient’s consent to receive certain medical treatment or surgery is considered “informed” when the patient has been given a full description of the procedure he or she is about to receive, an explanation of the risks and benefits to undergoing that procedure, and an explanation of possible alternative treatments, if any are available.
 Usually, your doctor will discuss a proposed procedure with you, the patient, during an office visit or in the hospital setting.
-During that discussion, your doctor will describe the procedure he/she is going to perform, how it will benefit you, what the risks of performing this procedure are, and the alternative remedies that may be available to you should you chose to forego treatment.
+During that discussion, your doctor will describe the procedure he is going to perform, how it will benefit you, what the risks of performing this procedure are, and the alternative remedies that may be available to you should you chose to forego treatment.
 After this discussion takes place, the doctor, or possibly a nurse or other healthcare professional, will ask you to sign a piece of paper indicating that you have been given all pertinent information regarding the procedure that is about to be performed on you, you understand the information, and you chose to either move forward with the procedure or forego treatment.

 For more information on the issue of informed consent, please consult: